 Protecting Victims of Police Misconduct

 The law gives you the right to sue the City or State based on the misconduct of rogue police officers.
 Did you know that your right to remain silent means that if a cop asks you a question and you ignore it and walk away, you are exercising your legal rights and if the cop arrests you because of that, he or she is liable.
-If, for example, you were arrested and there was no probable cause – a legitimate reason based on some evidence – to take you into custody, you can bring suit against the police officer and usually the governmental entity that employed the police officer.
-Cases under this area of the law include false arrest, false imprisonment, police brutality and malicious prosecution.
+If, for example, you were arrested and there was no probable cause – a legitimate reason based on some evidence – to take you into custody, you can bring suit against the police officer and usually the governmental entity that was his or her employer.
+Cases under this area of the law include false arrest, police brutality (excessive force during an arrest) and malicious prosecution.

 In New York City, police brutality is a given, previously eclipsed only by excessive stops, searches and bogus arrests.
 The Civilian Complaint Review Board (CCRB) so very rarely sides with complainants, because the standard of evidence is so high to prove a cop did something wrong.
 In the rare cases in which it does, the Police Commissioner has the right to overrule it.
 The best way to protect your rights if the police have illegally detained you or abused you physically is to get a lawyer.
 The CCRB can help in collecting evidence, but if you think it will cause the officer to lose his or her job, you are probably mistaken.
 Even after police officers are successfully sued by private citizens, they are kept on the force.
 The common refrain is that it is only the few police officers who are guilty of misconduct - the vast majority serve us well.
 If that were so, there would not be so much police misconduct because the "good" police officers would tell on the bad ones.
 That never happens.

 Lawsuits against Lawyers